BNP Paribas profits boosted by trading boom

 BNP Paribas, which has a 2.6 trillion euro balance sheet that is mostly exposed to Europe, said the economic recovery was gradual in the third quarter with momentum differing from one region or sector to another.

+The bank’s capital cushion - common equity tier one ratio - was up by 20 basis points at 12.6% at end-September, which took into account a 50% dividend pay-out ratio.

-Its cost of risk, which reflects provisions for loans that may turn sour, was up year-on-year by 47% to 1.24 billion euros, but came in lower than in the second quarter and was below analysts’ expectations.
+Its cost of risk, reflecting provisions for loans that may turn sour, was up year-on-year by 47% to 1.24 billion euros, but came in lower than in the second quarter and was below analysts’ expectations.

 The bank’s net income in the first nine months was down by 13.4%, running ahead of its full-year profit guidance of minus 15% to 20% which the bank left unchanged.

-European banks are struggling to cope with record low interest rates, which cuts into income from lending.
-BNP Paribas’ net interest income, which broadly reflects the difference between revenue from interest charged on a loan and the cost of holding a deposit, fell 5.5% in the third quarter in its French retail business.
+European banks are struggling to cope with record low interest rates, which hits their lending income.
+BNP Paribas’ net interest income, which broadly reflects the difference between revenue from interest on loans and the cost of deposits, fell 5.5% in the third quarter in its French retail business.

 Reporting by Maya Nikolaeva and Matthieu Protard; Editing by Muralikumar Anantharaman/ Edmund Blair/Jane Merriman